GMaissa/BehatContextsExtension/README.md

 This bundle provides Behat Context classes :

 * OauthContext : to manage oauth authentication
-* FormContext  : to manage oauth authentication
+* FormContext  : to additional form steps

 As well as usefull Traits :